budimanfajarf/web/content/portfolio/nomadenworker.md

    There are lot of API endpoints we build to support the new website, it can be grouped into a few parts, Authentication API, Profile API, Directory API, Post API and Page API.
 The interesting one is we provide login method using Google Account.

-1. Build the Frontend web and intergrate the RESTful API
+1. Build the Frontend web and integrate the RESTful API

+   {{< figure src="/uploads/compressed/nomadenworker-web.png" caption="nomadenworker.com" class="normal" >}}

+   As mentioned, my role in this project is a Backend Developer, so I'm not working on the frontend side.
+My responsibility in this process is make sure the Frontend team can integrate the RESTful API.

+## The Result

+After completing the development and testing process, we successfully rebuild Nomaden Worker website, and successfully migrate the old data from WordPress to Laravel, and the website is live now.

+Visit the live site [nomadenworker.com](https://nomadenworker.com).